-At Dumaguete Port, you can choose from several companies, all of which are trusted operators for this route.
+Ferries operating from Dumaguete to Siquijor depart from Dumaguete Port.
+You can choose from several companies, all of which are trusted operators for this route.
 You can just pick whichever fits your schedule.

 There are 2 arrival ports in Siquijor Island: Siquijor Pier and Larena Pier.
 If you’re headed for the main tourist area of San Juan, make sure to board a ferry that docks at Siquijor Pier.
 Either way, you’ll have to pay 15 PHP ($0.30) for the terminal fee.